-There are a few options available for community support of the PostgreSQL Operator:
+There are a few options available for community support of the PGO: the Postgres Operator:

 - If you believe you have found a bug or have a detailed feature request: please open an issue on GitHub.
-The PostgreSQL Operator community and the Crunchy Data team behind the PostgreSQL Operator is generally active in responding to issues. - For general questions or community support: please join the PostgreSQL Operator community mailing list at https://groups.google.com/a/crunchydata.com/forum/#!forum/postgres-operator/join,
+The Postgres Operator community and the Crunchy Data team behind the PGO is generally active in responding to issues. - For general questions or community support: please join the PostgreSQL Operator community mailing list at https://groups.google.com/a/crunchydata.com/forum/#!forum/postgres-operator/join,